|SCIENTIFIC DISCIPLINARY SECTOR||SECS-S/05|

 All class schedules are posted on the EasyAcademy portal.

-The oral interview will assess:
+The oral interview will allow to evaluate:

 Evaluation criteria are: